grpc/proposal/A15-binary-logging.md

     // Signal that client is done sending EVENT_TYPE_CLIENT_HALF_CLOSE = 5;
     // Trailers sent from server to client.
-    // On client side, this is the last network event.
-    // On server side, a EVENT_TYPE_CANCEL can still happen after this.
+    // This marks the end of the RPC.
+Events may arrive after
+    // this due to races.
+The extra events are not considered
+    // a part of the RPC and may be safely ignored.
     EVENT_TYPE_SERVER_TRAILER = 6;
-    // Signal that the RPC should be cancelled EVENT_TYPE_CANCEL = 7;
-    // A special marker to indicate that the RPC is done.
+    // Signal that the RPC is cancelled.
+    // This marks the end of the RPC.
+Events may arrive after
+    // this due to races.
+The extra events are not considered
+    // a part of the RPC and may be safely ignored.
-    EVENT_TYPE_END_MARKER = 8;
+    EVENT_TYPE_CANCEL = 7;
   }

   // Enumerates the entity that generates the log entry enum Logger {
-    UNKNOWN_LOGGER = 0;
+    LOGGER_UNKNOWN = 0;
-    CLIENT = 1;
+    LOGGER_CLIENT = 1;
-    SERVER = 2;
+    LOGGER_SERVER = 2;
   }

   EventType type = 1;
   Logger logger = 2;  // One of the above Logger enum

   // Uniquely identifies a call.
 Each call may have several log entries, they
-  // will share the same call_id.
-128 bits split into 2 64-bit parts.
+  // will all have the same call_id.
+Nothing is guaranteed about their values
-  Uint128 call_id = 3;
+  // other than they are unique across different RPCs in the same gRPC process. int64 call_id = 3;

   // The logger uses one of the following fields to record the payload,
   // according to the type of the log entry.